 Goldstein, publisher of Screw magazine, dies in NY

-NEW YORK (AP) — Al Goldstein, the bird-flipping publisher of Screw magazine who helped break down legal barriers in the U.S. against pornography and raged against politicians, organized religion and anything that even suggested good taste, died Thursday, according to a friend.
+NEW YORK (AP) — Al Goldstein, the bearded, bird-flipping publisher of Screw magazine who smashed down U.S. legal barriers against pornography and raged against politicians, organized religion and anything that even suggested good taste, died Thursday, according to a friend.
 He was 77.

-Goldstein died at a hospice in the New York borough of Brooklyn after a long illness, said the friend, attorney Charles C. DeStefano.
+Goldstein died at a Brooklyn hospice after a long illness, said the friend, attorney Charles C. DeStefano.

 Of all the would-be successors to Hugh Hefner’s sexual throne, no one was as out there as Goldstein.
-Whether taking potshots at sacred cows in the magazine’s pages, or placing an 11-foot-tall (3-meter) sculpture of an extended middle finger outside his Florida home, his angry humor, garish attire, numerous divorces and X-rated mind made him an infamous national figure.
+Whether publishing nude photographs of Jacqueline Kennedy, or placing an 11-foot-tall (3-meter-tall) sculpture of an extended middle finger outside his Florida home, Goldstein was a one-man, uncensored army of boiling humor, manic attire, numerous divorces and X-rated visions of peace and love.

 “To be angry is to be alive.
 I’m an angry Jew.
 I love it.
 Anger is better than love.
 I think it is more pure,” he said in an interview in 2001.
 “There’s so much to be angry about, because people are ripped off, the election went to the wrong person, the good guys usually lose and society sucks.”

-The porn magazine’s scathing, scatological editorials railed against religious leaders and the government for justifying war while imprisoning erotic magazine publishers.
+The porn magazine’s scathing, scatological editorials targeted church and state for justifying war while imprisoning erotic magazine publishers.
 Screw sold 140,000 copies a week at its height.